moliver28/research-handbook/content/handbook/support/knowledge-base.md

 - What is this request concerning?: `Create a Zendesk article`
 - Which Zendesk instance?: Select according to the directory the article is located in.

-## How to approve content

-In general:

-- Always.
-Be.
-Merging.
-Make suggestions and apply it yourself.
-- It's more important to capture the knowledge than to capture it with the right style and formatting.
+## Roles

+### Contributors

+Everyone can contribute.
+The most important thing is to capture the knowledge you've created while solving a problem.
+You don't need any special training to begin.

+### Rapid reviewers
-For Staff Support Engineers and Support Managers:

-- You have been added as approvers so we can merge timely content without needing to wait for an editor.
+Staff Support Engineers and Support Managers are KB rapid reviewers who can be called on to approve and merge content without needing to wait for an editor to become available.

+Rapid reviewers should:

+- Be called upon when there is advantage to publishing changes quickly, i.e. when new product issues are encountered by users or as part of incident response.
-- Focus on the technical correctness of the content.
-No need to be overly concerned with style and formatting.
+- Collaborate with KB contributors on the technical accuracy of the content, prioritizing having updates published as soon as possible.
-- After approving and merging, tag a KB editor in the MR for further review.
+- Tag a KB editor after approving and merging a KB article merge request to ask for a style and format review and edit.

+### Editors

+KB editors help ensure KB articles are accessible to readers and have consistent style and formatting.

-## Becoming a KB editor
+To become a KB editor:

-- Contribute.
+- Contribute KB articles.
-- Talk to @weimeng-gtlb.
+- Talk to {{< member-by-name "Wei-Meng Lee" >}}.

+The current KB editors are:

+- {{< member-by-name "Iris Blackburn" >}}
+- {{< member-by-name "Wei-Meng Lee" >}}